MK8 Extruder Fan Duct & Print Cooler

 10) Enjoy!
 Post a picture if you make one.

-MK8 Extruder Fan Duct & Print Cooler by apexio is licensed under the Attribution - Non-Commercial - Share Alike license.
+MK8 Extruder Fan Duct & Print Cooler by apexio is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure apexio would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure apexio would love to see what you've printed.
+Please document your print and share a Make with the community.